libevent/libevent/README.md

 # Define if libevent should not allow replacing the mm functions
 EVENT__DISABLE_MM_REPLACEMENT:BOOL=OFF

-# Define if libevent should build without support for OpenSSL encrpytion
+# Define if libevent should build without support for OpenSSL encryption
 EVENT__DISABLE_OPENSSL:BOOL=OFF

 # Disable the regress tests